matus42/TicTacToe/README.md

         * Initialization: When the difficulty is adjusted within the game loop, a fresh instantiation of the computer object is essential to reflect the new difficulty.
         * Implementation: After the player chooses to increase difficulty, the solution involves reinitializing the computer object with the new difficulty setting.
 This was done with the line: `computer = Computer(self.difficulty, self.check_winner)`

-3. **Intended Outcome:** - After 2 games, when the player is prompted for a decision, the game screen should be cleared to provide a fresh view.
+3. **Intended Outcome:** After two games, when the player is prompted for a decision, the game screen should be cleared to provide a fresh view.
     * ***Issue Found:***
-        * The game's console display remains cluttered with previous game information when prompting the user after 2 games.
+        * The game's console display remains cluttered with previous game information when prompting the user after two games.
     * ***Causes:***
-        * There was no command to clear the console screen after the completion of 2 games and before prompting the user for their decision.
+        * There was no command to clear the console screen after the completion of two games and before prompting the user for their decision.
     * ***Solution Found***
-        * Implementation of Clearing Mechanism: Integrate the clearConsole() function into the game loop, specifically before displaying the score and prompting the user after the 2 games.
+        * Implementation of Clearing Mechanism: Integrate the clearConsole() function into the game loop, specifically before displaying the score and prompting the user after the two games.
         * Placement in Code: This was achieved by inserting the clearConsole() function call just before the score is displayed after two games are finished.
 By doing this, previous game data will be removed, presenting a clean slate to the user for their next action decision.

-4. **Intended Outcome:** - Only the actual difficulty level input on the welcome screen should be displayed in cyan.
+4. **Intended Outcome:** Only the actual difficulty level input on the welcome screen should be displayed in cyan.
 After the first round, the "Difficulty Level" text should revert to white while the actual difficulty remains cyan.
     * ***Issue Found:***
         * After the Welcome screen, both the "Difficulty Level" text and the actual difficulty are displayed in cyan.
 After the first round, the color for "Difficulty Level" switches back to default, but the intended behavior was for it never to be cyan in the first place.
     * ***Causes:***